-The international Argo array now includes 1045 (end January 2004) compared with 620 active floats a year earlier (Figure 1, from http://argo.jcommops.org) This represents approx 35% of the 3000 float array planned for completion in 2006.
+The international Argo array now includes 1572 floats (Figure 2, from http://argo.jcommops.org) compared with 1045 active floats a year earlier.
+This represents slightly more than one-half of the 3000 float array planned for completion by the end of 2006.
 Float deployments increased steeply in the past year, especially in the remote sparsely sampled regions.
-AOML partnerships with Brazil, Argentina and South Africa will provide deployment opportunities in the South Atlantic Ocean and links with NIWA New Zealand will enable coverage of the remote and logistically difficult South Pacific in 2004.
+Much of this was due to collaborations with the National Institute of Water and Atmospheric Research in New Zealand using the research vessel KAHAROA.
+AOML partnerships with Brazil, Argentina and South Africa will provide deployment opportunities in the South Atlantic Ocean in 2005 and the links with NIWA will continue enabling continued coverage of the remote and logistically difficult South Pacific.